jtroussard/chicken-water-feeder/README.md

 - It shall allow for setting the temperature range
 - It shall be easily moveable
 - It shall be installed manually (powering each device individually) - this might change
+- it shall turn off when water level is too low

 ### Power